-Using scenarios works well with older students, who are more able to separate fact from fiction and apply a fictitious scenario to action in real life.
+Using scenarios works well with older students.
+They are more able to separate fact from fiction and apply a fictitious scenario to action in real life.
 A range of scenarios are presented below.

 How could you use these scenarios?

 Make a plan or flowchart for how you could help someone in your neighbourhood before or during an emergency.